 3. Following the administration of the test, we provide immediate verbal feedback of the results to the parent.

-4. A written report is provided within three days.
-Our reports are in accordance with Miami-Dade, Broward, and Palm Beach County School Systems’ requirements.
+4. A written report is provided within five business days after testing.
+Our reports are in accordance with Miami-Dade, Broward, and Palm Beach County School Systems' requirements.

 When coming for a gifted evaluation appointment in our office, approximately 2½ to 3 hours should be allotted.
 While all of the time may not be needed, we want to make sure your child has opportunities to take breaks, or if the child works at a slower pace, they will not be rushed.
 We set aside time to give the parent opportunities to discuss the results and answer any questions the parent may have.
 We request on the day of the child's testing, that the testing be done either in the morning or early afternoon, but not after a long day of school.
 It is important that the child be well-rested and has had a healthy breakfast or lunch, so that the child has energy and can focus adequately.